dji-sdk/Payload-SDK-Doc/source/tutorial/Porting.md

 ---
-title: Transplant
+title: Porting
 date: 2020-01-17
 version: 2.0.0
-keywords: [transplant, PSDK, Hal, Osal]
+keywords: [Porting, PSDK, Hal, Osal]
 ---
 > **NOTE:** This article is **machine-translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.

-Transplant the payload control program developed based on PSDK to a different OS and Platforms, developer need to initialize the Hal and Osal layer, and register key configuration information firstly; loading the static library, resource file, and declaring a structure to set the basic information; at last, use the specified interface to register the Platform module in the control program to obtain hardware resources and operating system resources.
+Port the payload control program developed based on PSDK to a different OS and Platforms, developer need to initialize the Hal and Osal layer, and register key configuration information firstly; loading the static library, resource file, and declaring a structure to set the basic information; at last, use the specified interface to register the Platform module in the control program to obtain hardware resources and operating system resources.

 >**Sample**
 > * Linux ： `sample/maniflod2/Applicaiton/platform`